apache/incubator-graphar/README.rst

 |GraphAr CI| |Docs CI| |GraphAr Docs| |Discord|

-Welcome to GraphAr (short for "Graph Archive"), an open source, standardized file format for graph data storage and retrieval.
+GraphAr is a xxx file format for graph data storage and retrieval.

 Join our `Weekly Community Meeting`_ to learn more about GraphAr and get involved! :trumpet: